MicrosoftDocs/bot-docs/articles/channel-connect-teams.md

 ---
-title: Connect a bot to Teams - Bot Service
+title: Connect a bot to Microsoft Teams - Bot Service
 description: Learn how to configure a bot for access through the Team.
 keywords: Teams, bot channel, configure Teams
 author: kamrani